rockstor/rockstor-doc/faq.rst

 Rockstor development depends on the number of our contributors & Stable Channel subscribers.
 Testing channel releases are always more frequent.

-Once we are assured off all recent changes in the Testing Channel we release a Stable Channel update.
+Once we are assured of all recent changes in the Testing Channel we release a Stable Channel update.